alacritty/alacritty/README.md

 ### Windows

-On windows the config file is located at:
+On Windows the config file is located at:

 `%UserProfile%\alacritty.yml`

-## Issues (known, unknown, feature requests, etc)
+## Issues (known, unknown, feature requests, etc.)

 If you run into a problem with Alacritty, please file an issue.
 If you've got a feature request, feel free to ask about it.
 Keep in mind that Alacritty is very